 To conclude this section: Your Storage can bottleneck your entire PC even if the rest of your components are blazingly fast.
 An OS and Applications have to be loaded from storage, and only a fast (SATA) SSD or NVMe SSD will truly make your PC feel fast and not bottleneck any of the other components.

-Many people probably expected me to put CPU first in this hierarchy, and they aren’t wrong, strictly speaking.
+Many people probably expected me to put CPU (Processor) first in this hierarchy, and they aren’t wrong, strictly speaking.

 While storage will have the biggest impact on your loading times and a general feeling of OS responsiveness, fast storage doesn’t matter if your CPU isn’t fast enough to do what you need it to.